terraform-google-modules/terraform-google-vault/README.md

 ## Managing TLS

 If, like many orgs, you manage your own self-signed TLS certificates, you likely will not want them managed by Terraform.
 Additionally this poses a security risk since the private keys will be stored in plaintext in the `terraform.tfstate` file.
 To use your own certificates, set `manage_tls = false`.
 Then before you apply this module, you'll need to have your certificates prepared.
-An example instantiaion would look like this:
+An example instantiation would look like this:

 ```
 module "vault" {